studiometa/react-next-starter/doc/en/COMPONENTS.md

 Allows to create a 100% functional and isomorphic `<noscript>` tag.

 **nb**: If you want to perform the reverse mechanics, i. e. hide an element when JavaScript is enabled
-        on the client side, you can assign it the class `hidden-no-script`.
-This will have the effect of applying a `display: none;` to your element.
+        on the client side, you can assign the class `hidden-no-script` to this element.
+This will have the effect of applying a
+        `display: none;` to your element.
 It's not ideal, but it can be practical.
 Take a look at the LazyImage.js component for an example of use.